xantin/bio/index.md

 google hangouts: david.dtukovsky@gmail.com

 ## summary
-Technological-minded with deep technical background in software development and huge interest in cutting-the-edge technology.
-David Dutkovský is a very passionate about creating value through the ideas and subsequently bringing them to the life.
-I'm usually using what is good enough for implementing.
+I am technologically adept with an extensive background in software development and a passion for cutting edge tech in general.
+I am very passionate about bringing ideas to life and realizing their potential value.

 [linkedin](https://tw.linkedin.com/in/daviddutkovsky)
 [twitter](https://twitter.com/daviddutkovsky)